thoughtworks-jumpstart/jumpstart/front-end-web-development/react/menu-app-labs/lab5.md

-# Lab 5: Add a table to list restaurants in the Admin page
+# Lab 5: Add a table to list and delete restaurants in the Admin page

 In this lab you are required to create a table in the Admin page listing all restaurants